byzer-org/byzer-doc/byzer-lang/en-us/grammar/select.md

 1 as a from mockData as output;
 ```

-If there are too many fields and users use these codes to do similar things, users need to write a lot of SUM statements.
+If there are many fields with similar functions, users may need to write a lot of `SUM` statements.

-Users can make improvements with the following syntax:
+The following syntax can help to simplify this process:

 ```sql
 select "" as features, 1 as label as mockData;